ClarenceJ002/clarencej002.github.io/source/about/index.md

 This is Kun-Cheng, I come from Taiwan, I am a mid-level .NET developer and acquainted with .NET technologies.
 I have more than 4 years experience in programming C#, involving all aspects of relational database design.
-Proficient in WebForm and .Net MVC in multiple domain model, with expertise in the following areas:
+Proficient in WebForm, .Net MVC and Frontend(jQuery, AngularJs 1.x) in multiple domain model, with expertise in the following areas:

 * Programming
 * Database Management / Migration